USGS - science for a changing world

 Lansing Group

 Stanton Limestone- three limestone and two shales members, ranges from 15 to 130 ft. thick.
 Vilas Shale- sandy, carbonaceous gray shale with some sandstone and limestone locally, ranges from 5 to 120 ft. thick.
-Plattsburg Limestone- two limestone members separated by shale, ranging from 25 to 115 ft. thick.
+Plattsburg Limestone- two limestone members seperated by shale, ranging from 25 to 115 ft. thick.

 Lithologic constituents